 - 1.1 The purpose of this policy is to ensure that all employees achieve and maintain satisfactory standards of conduct and behaviour.
-It also provides a fair and consistent method of dealing with alleged failures to observe these standards. - 1.2 The application of the disciplinary procedure is strictly confidential and all aspects including all documentation and records shall be treated as such. - In minor cases of alleged misconduct, the manager should initially seek to resolve the matter informally by discussion with the employee. - The disciplinary procedure is to be used where an employee's conduct is alleged to be unsatisfactory. - Each step and action under the procedure must be taken without unreasonable delay by either the Trust or the employee. - The timing and location of meetings must be reasonable. - 1.3 This policy has been written to cover all staff working within BDMAT at both school and central team level.
-As a result, the term headteacher and manager are interchangeable. - 1.4 BDMAT refers to the 'Birmingham Diocesan Multi-Academy Trust' - 1.5 Staff with line management responsibility will undertake the requisite training on this policy and will be aware of their obligations under this policy.
+It also provides a fair and consistent method of dealing with alleged failures to observe these standards. - 1.2 The application of the disciplinary procedure is strictly confidential and all aspects including all documentation and records shall be treated as such. - In minor cases of alleged misconduct, the manager should initially seek to resolve the matter informally by discussion with the employee. - The disciplinary procedure is to be used where an employee's conduct is alleged to be unsatisfactory. - Each step and action under the procedure must be taken without unreasonable delay by either the Trust or the employee. - The timing and location of meetings must be reasonable and all efforts will be made to reach a mutually agreeable time. - 1.3 This policy has been written to cover all staff working within BDMAT at both school and central team level.
+As a result, the term headteacher and manager are interchangeable. - 1.4 BDMAT refers to the 'Birmingham Diocesan Multi-Academy Trust' - 1.5 Staff with line management responsibility will undertake the requisite training on this policy and will be aware of their obligations under this policy. - 1.6 This policy will be uploaded to the BDMAT website for ease of access my all managers and staff. - 1.7 The main teaching and support staff unions were consulted on this policy, as was BDMAT's Staff Forum